 Definition of a High-Net-Worth Individual

-The HNWI term is primarily used by the financial services industry to designate their richest clients for exclusive services.
+The “high-net-worth individual” term is primarily used by the financial services industry to designate their richest clients for exclusive services.
 For example, a credit card company can offer HNWIs an invitation-only card with such perks as 24-hour concierge service, unlimited spending and luxury hotel upgrades.

-Of course, financial advisors also identify their HNWI clients so they can cater their services to HNWIs’ special needs.
+Of course, financial advisors also identify their HNWI clients so they can cater services to their specific needs.
 Indeed, some wealth management firms work exclusively with HNWIs or provide them with extra services.
 These firms can allocate client assets across different model portfolios, including actively managed ones not available to clients with smaller investable asset levels.
-HNWIs may also receive customized financial planning advice around complex topics like estate planning and retirement income management.
+HNWIs may also receive customized financial planning advice around complex topics like estate planning and charitable giving.

-Still, there is no industry-recognized level of wealth you have to reach to be considered an HNWI.
-The general consensus is $1 million in liquid assets.
+Still, there is no multi-industry-recognized level of wealth you have to reach to be considered an HNWI.
+However, the general consensus is $1 million in liquid assets.
 This means cash you have at hand or assets you can easily sell for cash with little or no diminishment of its value.
-So if you’re trying to see if you’re an HNWI, you can usually count the following liquid assets:
+So if you’re trying to see if you’re high-net-worth, you can usually count the following liquid assets:

 - Checking accounts